AdilTestelin/MemoryGame/README.md

 * If they are of same color (for exemple two heart cards) or of same height (for example two 10 cards), they stay returned.

 * Else we return those cards on backside.

-First, cards are charged by the HTML in backside.
-All cards are set with a different id, to differentiate them all with each other.
-There is the same onclick function on all the cards.